How To Choose a Pest Control Company

 Safety

-You want to ensure that you understand the precautions around pesticides used around your house, for the sake of you, your family, and your pets.
-Your pest control provider should supply information about the pesticides they plan on using, whether they are low toxicity or non-toxic, and (if not) what safety measures will be used.
+It's important to understand the precautions for the pesticides being used in your house, for the sake of your family, your pets, and yourself.
+Your pest control technician should provide information about any pesticides they will be using, whether they are low toxicity or non-toxic, and (if not) what safety measures will be used.
 All pesticides (except minimum-risk ones) must be registered with the EPA.

 Treatment Methods